coreui/coreui-pro/docs/content/forms/date-range-picker.md

           <code>getOrCreateInstance</code>
         </td>
         <td>
-          Static method which returns a dropdown instance associated to a DOM element or create a new one in case it wasn't initialized.
+          Static method which returns a date range picker instance associated to a DOM element or create a new one in case it wasn't initialized.
           You can use it like this: <code>coreui.DateRangePicker.getOrCreateInstance(element)</code>
         </td>
       </tr>
     </tbody>
   </table>
 </div>

 ### Events

 <div class="table-responsive">